Document Type : Original Article

 Objective(s): Our previous study showed that a newly designed tracer radioiodinated 6-(3-morpholinopropoxy)-7-ethoxy-4-(3'-iodophenoxy)quinazoline ([125I]PYK) is promising for the evaluation of the epidermal growth factor receptor (EGFR) status and prediction of gefitinib treatment of non-small cell lung cancer.
 EGFR is over-expressed and mutated also in glioblastoma.
 In the present study, the expressions and mutation of EGFR were tested with [125I] PYK in glioblastoma in vitro and in vivo to determine whether this could be used to predict the sensitivity of glioblastoma to gefitinib treatment.

-Materials and Methods: Glioblastoma cell lines with different expression of EGFR were tested.
+Methods: Glioblastoma cell lines with different expression of EGFR were tested.
 Growth inhibition of cell lines by gefitinib was assessed by the 3-(4, 5-dimethylthiazol-2-yl)-2, 5-diphenyltetrazolium bromide (MTT) colorimetric assay.
 Uptake levels of [125I]PYK were evaluated in cell lines in vitro.
 Tumor targeting of [125I]PYK was examined by a biodistribution study and imaging by single photon emission computed tomography (SPECT).

 Results: High concentrations of gefitinib were needed to suppress EGFR-mediated proliferation.
 The uptake of [125I] PYK in cell lines in vitro was low, and showed no correlation with EGFR expression or mutation status.
 Biodistribution study and SPECT imaging with [125I]PYK for xenografts showed no [125I]PYK uptake.